 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients prescribed antianxiety drugs.
-These drugs are prescribed to patients experiencing depression and anxiety.
+This indicates the percentage of patients prescribed antianxiety drugs.
+Antianxiety drugs are administered to residents experiencing anxiety and depression.

 Managing Depression Among Residents